-Note: During the course of the Scoping process, the Environmental Protection Agency (EPA), in its submission to the Council have made recommendations as to information sources; issues to be addressed in the SEA; a methodology for the preparation of the SEA; suggested policies and objectives to be included in the Plan and possible tasks to be undertaken for the County over the duration of the Development Plan and beyond.
+During the course of the Scoping process, the Environmental Protection Agency, in its submission to the Council have made recommendations as to possible tasks to be undertaken for the County over the duration of the Development Plan and beyond.
+These can be found in Appendix 3:.....??